 As you can see, Epcot theme park has so many hidden gems ready for you to discover.
 On your next solo Disney trip, make it a fun game to discover each little secret.

 If you’d like to read more Walt Disney World secrets, then purchase this amazing book The Hidden Magic of Walt Disney World: Over 600 Secrets of the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Animal Kingdom by Susan Veness.

-Let me know which Epcot secret was your favorite in the comment section below!
+Let me know which Epcot hidden secrets were your favorite in the comments section below!